mariaalexandracastellanos/mariaalexandracastellanos.github.io/_pages/research.md

 [PDF](https://www.dropbox.com/s/u7xul0la2v9u19y/MCastellanos_Imm_ChildPenalty.pdf?dl=0)
 ### Quasi-Random Matches: Evidence from Dual Labour Markets <br>
 <small>María Alexandra Castellanos, Henry Redondo, Jan Stuhler</small> <br>
 A fast-growing literature studies how sorting into particular jobs, firms, or locations affects workers.
-The key challenge when studying such questions is the non-random sorting of workers into jobs.
-We propose a novel identification strategy that exploits the timing of worker-firm matching.
-We isolate quasi-random variation in matches by interacting high-frequency information on the duration of contracts on the labour supply and transitory fluctuations in job creation on the labour demand side.
-We apply this method to address a central question in dual labour markets: how do different contract types – fixed-term or open-ended contracts – affect workers’ careers?
-We find that transitory variation in the opening of permanent contracts is highly predictive of individual promotion probabilities and has long-lasting effects on earnings, employment, and the accumulation of experience in permanent positions.<br>
+The key challenge when studying such questions is the non-random sorting of workers.
+We propose a novel identification strategy that exploits the timing of worker-firm matching, by interacting high-frequency information on the duration of contracts on the labour supply and transitory fluctuations in job creation on the labour demand side.
+We apply this method to address a central question in dual labour markets: how do different contract types – fixed-term or permanent contracts – affect workers’ careers?
+We find that transitory variation in the opening of permanent contracts is highly predictive of individual contract upgrade probabilities.
+Reaching a permanent position translates into higher employment and earnings growth in the short-run.
+However, the stability derived from these positions does not seem to lead to long-lasting earnings growth differentials.<br>
 [PDF]({{ site.baseurl }}/files/QRandomMatches_DualLabour_CRS.pdf)
 ### Immigration and native labour market outcomes.
 New Evidence from Spain <br>
 <small>María Alexandra Castellanos</small> <br>